Budgeting and Financial Management

 - Actual and projected external usage should be identified separately in the rate calculation.

 Since billing rates are calculated based on estimated costs and usage it is not expected that income and expenses will net to zero in any one year.
 Billing rates should be designed to break even over a reasonable period of time, not to exceed 3 years.
 As a general guideline, annual surplus/deficit balances should fall within +/- 10% of expenses.
 Rates must take into consideration over/under recoveries from prior periods.
-Deficits may be offset by a transfer in from departmental discretionary funds with the approval of CAP.
+Deficits may be offset by a transfer in from departmental discretionary funds with the approval of the Costing team in the Office of Planning, Budget and Analysis.
 Surpluses may not be transferred to another chartstring.

 Accounting and Record-Keeping